ugognw/cookiecutter-pylibrary/README.rst

 * Cookiecutter_ - just for creating the project
 * Tox_ - for running the tests
+* Poetry_ - for managing the virtual environment and building and publishing the package
+* Pytest_ - for testing
+* Coverage_ - for code coverage analysis
+* Black_ - for code formating
+* Isort_ - for import sorting
+* Flake8_ - for static checks
+* Pylint_ - for dynamic checks
+* Bandit_ - for security checks
+* Pyupgrade_ - for updating Python syntax
+* Autoflake_ - for removing unecessary code
+* Pre-commit_ - for running pre-commit git hooks
+* Sphinx_ - for building documentation
 * Setuptools_ - for building the package, wheels etc. Now-days Setuptools is widely available, it shouldn't pose a problem :)